Global SustainabilitySimon Watts2021-02-17T15:41:44+11:00

 Students mix water with biodegradable packaging material to observe how it dissolves and breaks down.
 They compare this with traditional, non-biodegradable packaging.

-Demonstration of an oil-absorbing polymer (polypropylene).
+Students get to test an oil-absorbing polymer (polypropylene).

 Students test different water samples with an indicator, and observe the behaviour of the indicator in acids and bases.